aspnetzero/documents/blog-posts/en/switching-between-organization-units.md

 }
 ```

-The first code snippet overrides the **CreateAsync** method to incorporate organization unit information into the claims principal.
+We are overwriting the **CreateAsync** method of `UserClaimsPrincipalFactory` to store user's selected organization unit in claims principal.

 Within this context, we add the first element of the Organization Unit as a claim during user principal creation.